 \begin{remark} PAD as defined here allows us to quantify the variables only over the natural numbers, whereas in~\cite{SynthesisOneCounter} the undecidability result is stated for the variant where the variables are allowed to take integer values.
 However, the same proof given in~\cite{SynthesisOneCounter} allows us to prove the undecidability result over the natural numbers as well. \end{remark}

 \begin{remark} In our definition of $\forall \exists_R \text{PAD}^+$, we only allow divisibility constraints of the form $x_j | y_k$.
 In~\cite{SynthesisOneCounter}, divisiblity constraints of the form $f(\bx) | g(\bx,\by)$ were allowed, where $f$ and $g$ are any linear polynomials.
-This does not pose a problem, because of the fact that $\forall x_1,\dots,x_n \ \exists y_1,\dots,y_m \ f(\bx) | g(\bx,\by)$ is true if and only if $\forall x_1,\dots,x_n,z \ \exists y_1,\dots,y_m,z' \ (z \neq f(\bx)) \lor (z = f(\bx) \land z' = g(\bx,\by) \land z | z')$.
+This does not pose a problem, because of the fact that $\forall x_1,\dots,x_n \ \exists y_1,\dots,y_m \ f(\bx) | g(\bx,\by)$ is true if and only if $\forall x_1,\dots,x_n,z \ \exists y_1,\dots,y_m,z' \ (z \neq f(\bx)) \lor (z = f(\bx) \ \land \ z' = g(\bx,\by) \ \land \ z | z')$.
 Because of this identity, it is then clear that any formula in the $\forall \exists_R \text{PAD}^+$ fragment as defined in~\cite{SynthesisOneCounter} can be converted into a formula in our fragment without changing its validity. \end{remark}

-\subsection{The reduction}
+\subsection{The Reduction}

-Let $\xi(x_1,\dots,x_n,y_1,\dots,y_m)$ be a formula of the form~\ref{eq:undec}.
+Let $\xi(x_1,\dots,x_n,y_1,\dots,y_m)$ be a formula of the form~\ref{eq:undec} with $\bx$ denoting the collection $x_1,\dots,x_n$ and $\by$ denoting the collection $y_1,\dots,y_m$.
 The set of atomic formulas of $\xi$ is the set comprising each quantifier-free atomic PA formula in $\xi$ and all the divisibility constraints of the form $x_j | y_k$ that appear in $\xi$.
 The desired reduction now proceeds in two stages.

 \paragraph*{First stage: The environment.} We begin by defining the environment $\Env = (\paraset, \ResCond, \syssize)$.
 We will have $m$ environment variables $t_1,\dots,t_m$, with each $t_i$ intuitively corresponding to the variable $y_i$ in $\xi$.
 Further, for every atomic formula $A$ of $\xi$ which is a divisibility constraint, we will have an environment variable $d_A$.
 Finally, we will have an environment variable $z$, which will intuitively denote the total number of participating processes.